Benemenn/mengfotobox/index.md

 The Laptop should recognize the printer automatically, as this printer is setup to be the default photo printer.

 # Troubleshooting / Problem solving

+If you don't know what to do, please do not try around, but contact Ben!